ruziev-dev/your-performance-tracker-near-dapp/contract/README.md

 ## 1. Build and Deploy the Contract

-You can automatically compile and deploy the contract in the NEAR testnet by running:
+You can automatically compile and deploy the CONTRACT in the NEAR testnet by running:

 ```bash
 ./deploy.sh
 ```

-Once finished, check the `neardev/dev-account` file to find the address in which the contract was deployed:
+Once finished, check the `neardev/dev-account` file to find the address in which the CONTRACT was deployed:

 ```bash
 cat ./neardev/dev-account